herzog0/public_scripts/README.md

 # progbar

-It's prints a nice progress bar until your process pid exists!
+It prints a nice progress bar until your process pid exists!

 ## Dependencies